awsdocs/aws-cost-management-user-guide/doc_source/sp-offer-file.md

 You can use the offer files to find prices and discounts when Savings Plans are applied to your usage\.

-The following procedures show how to find Amazon EC2 or Fargate products by downloading a Savings Plans CSV or JSON file\.<a name="find-sp-procedure"></a>
+The following procedures show how to find Amazon EC2, Fargate, or AWS Lambda products by downloading a Savings Plans CSV or JSON file\.<a name="find-sp-procedure"></a>

 **To find Savings Plans for a service**